-- A documented, extenuating circumstance will occur or has occurred during the duration of the course which will inhibit or has inhibited regular, on-time course completion.
-Examples of such circumstances may include but are not limited to: forward deployment, medical circumstances or surgery, natural disaster, family emergency, death in the immediate family, or job relocation - The ISC request should be submitted prior to the course end date.
-Requests made after the end date will be considered on the basis of the circumstance. - The ISC request should be accompanied by relevant support documentation, substantiating the stated circumstance.
+• A documented extenuating circumstance will occur or has occurred during the duration of the course which will inhibit or has inhibited regular, on-time course completion.
+Examples of such circumstances may include but are not limited to: forward deployment, medical circumstances or surgery, natural disaster, family emergency, death in the immediate family, or job relocation.

+- The Incomplete for Special Circumstances request should be submitted prior to the course end date.
+Requests made after the end date will be considered on the basis of the circumstance. - The Incomplete for Special Circumstances request should be accompanied by relevant support documentation substantiating the stated circumstance.
 Documentation must be dated and correlate with the hardship and time parameter in which the student is/was unable to complete coursework.
 Students should submit documentation within three (3) days of the request or notify specialcircumstances@columbiasouthern.edu of the date documentation will be available.
-Additional or alternate documentation may be requested for verification purposes. - Required submission dates for all outstanding assignments are to be identified by the student when submitting the request.
-Individual assignment deadlines should be spaced apart, weekly, to allow adequate study and submission time.
+The Special Circumstances Committee may request additional supporting documentation.
+Students should report a quick response to requests for documentation to substantiate their circumstance at the time of the request. - Required submission dates for all outstanding assignments are to be identified by the student when submitting the request.
+Individual assignment deadlines must be spaced apart, weekly, to allow adequate study and submission time.

-Students meeting required qualifications may request an ISC through submittal of the online Incomplete for Special Circumstances Request Form.
-Upon receipt of all documentation and individual assignment deadlines, the request will be reviewed and a decision will be reached within five (5) business days.
+Students meeting required qualifications may request an Incomplete for Special Circumstances through submittal of the online Incomplete for Special Circumstances request form.
+Upon receipt of all documentation and individual assignment deadlines, the request will be sent to committee for a decision.
+Notification of the committee's decision will be sent via email within five (5) business days of presentation before the committee.